aws-amplify/amplify-android/CONTRIBUTING.md

 ### Run Instrumentation Tests

 The instrumentation tests presume the presence of various backend resources.
+Currently, there is no mechanism for contributors to easily allocate these resources.
+This is tracked in [Amplify issue 301](https://github.com/aws-amplify/amplify-android/issues/301).

-Currently, the tests use "special" Amazon-only `amplifyconfiguration.json` files in an S3 bucket, to find these resources.
+AWS maintainers can gain access to `awsconfiguration.json` and `amplifyconfiguration.json` files in an S3 bucket, to find configurations suitable for running the integration tests.

-If you are part of the special access list, this command will copy the configurations to your local workspace:
+If you are part of the private access list, the command below will copy those configurations to your local workspace:

 ```
 cd amplify-android